A group of 30 selective colleges has launched a new alliance aimed at expanding access to postsecondary education.

 They lived through the Great Recession and came of age in an era defined by new technologies that changed the way we learn and connect with others.

 And today, as students born between 1995 and 2010 begin to search for and select colleges, those formative experiences loom large, author Meghan Grace said Tuesday during a #NACACreads Twitter discussion of Generation Z Goes to College.

 Low-income and minority students continue to face barriers to higher education and the resulting gaps have contributed to diminished social mobility in the US, data show.

 A new report — Advancing Diversity and Inclusion in Higher Education— highlights strategies institutions can use to help reverse that trend.
 The 89-page publication uses federal statistics to demonstrate the scale of the problem and highlights strategies colleges and universities can use to help more underrepresented students get to (and through) college.

 How will the next generation of students approach the college search and selection process?

-Share your insights during an upcoming #NACACreads discussion of Generation Z Goes to College.
-Special guest and author Meghan Grace will take part in the Twitter chat and address how this new cohort of students views higher education.
+Share your insights and ask questions during Tuesday’s #NACACreads discussion of Generation Z Goes to College.
+Special guest Meghan Grace, one of the book’s authors, will take part in the Twitter chat and address how this new cohort of students views higher education.